Web HostingDecember 16, 2025 199 views

 1. In Email Deliverability, click on Manage

-2. Under DKIM, copy the complete value of the public key
+2. Under DKIM, copy the full value of the public key

 Add the Record